ligolang/ligo/gitlab-pages/docs/intro/installation.md

 The `ligo` executable is statically linked.
 It should run on most modern Linux distributions.

-To use it, get it [here](https://ligolang.org/bin/linux/ligo), make it executable, and you're done!
+You can get the rolling release [here](https://ligolang.org/bin/linux/ligo), make it executable, and you are done!

 ```zsh
 wget https://ligolang.org/bin/linux/ligo
 chmod +x ./ligo
 ```

+For a specific version, you can visit our [release page](https://gitlab.com/ligolang/ligo/-/releases/).
 Optionally, you can put it somewhere in your `PATH` for easy access:

 ```zsh